AntonioGarciaDiaz/Self-constructing_DenseNet/README.rst

 Algorithm for automatically building `Densely Connected Convolutional Networks <https://arxiv.org/abs/1608.06993>`__ (DenseNets).

-A modification of `Illarion Khlyestov's TensorFlow implementation of DenseNets. <https://github.com/ikhlestov/vision_networks>`__
+A modification of `Illarion Khlestov's TensorFlow implementation of DenseNets. <https://github.com/ikhlestov/vision_networks>`__

 The current algorithm is rather naive: it adds 1 new layer every 5 epochs, and 1 new block every 20 epochs.
 A proper self-constructing algorithm will be implemented in the future.